lunarmint/spotipyn/README.md

+## Currently under a complete rewrite from scratch to Django, React, and PostgreSQL.
+See [v2.0](https://github.com/lunarmint/spotipyn/tree/v2.0) branch.

 # Spotipyn
 A Spotify-based web application that allows users to place annotations, or 'pins', into songs at specified timestamps.
 These pins can be customized with a message and a duration.